‘Tis the season for hot chocolate! We’re sharing all the details on how to create your own holiday hot chocolate bar with ideas,

 You don’t have to make homemade hot chocolate.
 There are plenty of places to buy gourmet hot cocoa to serve.
 All of our delicious cocoa for this bar was from Williams Sonoma.
 One of my favorite flavors is their Vanilla Hot Chocolate with Marshmallows!

 World Market is also a great place to pick up some unique hot chocolate mixes.

 To make the hot chocolate bar even more enticing and beautiful, add some pretty decor!
 Decorate with fresh flowers and greens to add that holiday spirit!

 I use fresh flowers for almost all of my parties.
 Around the holidays wreaths are all over the house and they make for easy decorations.

 Bottle Brush Trees are a great way to fill in empty space.

 Faux snow on the bottom of the bar cart works too.
 Be careful using too much as it can make its way into a mug of hot chocolate!

 Ornaments and glass candy jars are perfect for decorating a bar as well.

 Hot Chocolate Bar Setup Ideas

-When setting up the hot chocolate bar, have a pitcher of hot chocolate, mugs and bottles full of different syrups to add to the hot cocoa.
+Have a pitcher of hot chocolate, mugs and bottles full of different syrups to add to the hot cocoa.